 Cosigning a loan impacts both you and your child’s credit score.
 Any party who applies for the loan gets a hard credit pull, which can temporarily cause your score to dip a few points.

 Luckily, after a few months, your credit will likely head back up, assuming all else stays normal.
-You may want to limit applying for new credit, like a credit card or another loan, soon after cosigning a private student loan.
+You may want to limit applying for new credit, like a car loan or credit card, soon after cosigning a private student loan.
 This will help keep your hard inquiries low, so your credit won’t be impacted as much.

 A private student loan can help your credit in a few different ways, including:

 - Adding to your credit mix.
 A private student loan diversifies the type of credit you have, which can increase your score.
 Showing off both revolving credit (like credit cards) and installment loans (like private student loans) looks healthy to credit bureaus.

 - Having new credit.
 While the longevity of your credit history is important, so is adding to it.
 Even though it has a low impact, new credit can sometimes give your score a boost.